-$^7$ By default, TensorFlow does not support SSP.
+8. By default, TensorFlow does not support SSP.
 We implemented it with a worker-coordinator module over the Thrift RPC protocol, which enforces fast workers to wait if the slowest one is 5 iterations behind.

-&lt;sup>8 We exclude FlexRR from GPU evaluations because it is not compatible with the tensor-based processing style of GPUs, and redundant execution is also excluded because its behavior in heterogeneous GPU clusters is trivial-always ignoring the most inferior GPU worker(s).
+9. We exclude FlexRR from GPU evaluations because it is not compatible with the tensor-based processing style of GPUs, and redundant execution is also excluded because its behavior in heterogeneous GPU clusters is trivial-always ignoring the most inferior GPU worker(s).